Lighthouse (Building Back Better)

 Regional Recovery Coordination Group is a collaborative of key leaders involved in regional recovery that we convene to drive connection, collaboration and equitable solutions across San Mateo and Santa Clara counties.

 Why are we doing it?

 The COVID-19 pandemic has had devastating public health and economic impacts in Silicon Valley.
 It has also magnified and exacerbated the immediate needs of Silicon Valley communities and long-standing structural inequities that have led to a persistent housing crisis, financial instability, and uneven economic mobility for residents of color and undocumented status.
-The Building Back Better initiative is an answer to the regional need for an equitable economic recovery but an equitable future where individuals and families have the opportunity to thrive.
+The Lighthouse Building Back Better initiative is an answer to the regional need for not only an equitable economic recovery but an equitable future where individuals and families have the opportunity to thrive.